ToughStoneX/Self-Supervised-MVS/README.md

 "*Self-supervised Multi-view Stereo via Effective Co-Segmentation and Data-Augmentation*" [[paper]](https://www.aaai.org/AAAI21Papers/AAAI-2549.XuH.pdf) [[Arxiv]](https://arxiv.org/abs/2104.05374)

-The training code is released in [jdacs/](https://github.com/ToughStoneX/Self-Supervised-MVS/tree/main/jdacs).
+The training code is released in [jdacs/](https://github.com/ToughStoneX/Self-Supervised-MVS/tree/main/jdacs) and [jdacs-ms/](https://github.com/ToughStoneX/Self-Supervised-MVS/tree/main/jdacs-ms).

-The training code of jdacs-ms will be released soon.
+JDACS utilizes MVSNet as backbone, while JDACS-MS utilizes a multi-stage MVSNet, such as CVP-MVSNet as backbone.

+You can also alternate the backbone network with other MVSNet series model, for example [CascadeMVSNet](https://github.com/alibaba/cascade-stereo).

 ## Introduction